I'm a psychologist and neuroscientist!

 - How representation of social relations be affected by (different) language structure?

-Haoming is a second-year PhD student in the lab.
+Haoming is a fourth-year PhD student in the lab.
 Before joining the A.N.D lab, Haoming received his bachelor’s degree at Southern University of Science and Technology.
 He is mainly interested in two specific topics.
 The first one is to investigate how the brain encoding the information about the direction of motion (forward & backward) by using intracranial electroencephalographic to recording and analyze the electrophysiological signal.
 The second is to investigate the neural machinery of the human brain for making safe, risky decisions.
 Haoming uses different kinds of methods in the research, which include EEG, sEEG, machine learning, and neural network.